Blaisorblade/pdbp.github.io/index.md

  - The meaning of `PDBP` I/O effect descriptions is *pushed to the boundaries of application code*.
  - `FP` I/O effects are executed *in the middle of library code*.

-A program description performing I/O can be given both an *effectfree* meaning for *testing* purposes and various *effectful* meanings for different deployment scenario's.
+A program description performing I/O can be given both an *effectfree* meaning for *testing* purposes and various *effectful* meanings for different deployment purposes.

 ### **Main goal of the `PDBP` library**